Lacerdash/ML-for-Churn-predicting/README.md

 **Structure:** The project is in 3 parts:
 1. Extract, Transform and load (ETL) and Exploratory Data Analysis (EDA)
-2. Creating and comparing Classifier Models
+2. Creating, Selecting and Optimizing models
 3.

 ---